-6.3 Care homes for children - local authority own-provision
+6.3 Care home for children - local authority own-provision

 This table presents the costs per resident week for a local authority own-provision home for children.
-Establishment costs are £6,380 per resident week.
+Establishment costs are £4,971 per resident week.
 The Chartered Institute of Public Finance & Accountancy (CIPFA) reported that the average spend per authority on own-provision residential care for children in 2018 was £1,238,700 compared with £956,300 in 2017.
-In 2018, 67 per cent of total spend was attributed to on-site social workers (including agency staff, floating staff, staff on sick leave) and includes pay, overtime, national insurance and any pension contributions
+In 2018, 67 per cent of total spend was attributed to on-site social workers (including agency staff, floating staff, staff on sick leave) and includes pay, overtime, national insurance and any pension contributions.
+Cost information for 2019 is unavailable.

-See: https://socialcareinspection.blog.gov.uk/2018/08/22/the-changing-picture-in-the-childrens-homes-sector/ for a report on the children's homes sector.
+See: Ofsted: developments in children's social care (blog.gov.uk) for a report on the children's homes sector.

-Costs and unit estimation 2018/2019 value Notes Capital costs (A & B) A. Buildings £148 per resident week Based on the new-build requirements for local authority children's homes.
-These allow for 59.95 m 2 per person.
+Costs and unit estimation 2019/2020 value Notes Capital costs (A & B) A. Buildings £148 per resident week Based on the new-build requirements for local authority children's homes.
+These allow for 59.95 m per person.
 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
 B. Land £31 per resident week Based on Ministry of Housing, Communities & Local Government land estimates.
-2 C. Total local authority expenditure (minus capital) £4,557 per resident week Mean costs for children looked-after in own-provision children's homes are based on the underlying data of the DfE Section 251 outturn data for 2017/18.3 The cost for a child for a week in an own-provision residential care home was £4,557.
-This was calculated by dividing total current expenditure for local authority (LA) provision children's care homes (£292,975,611) by the number of LA provision care days (own-provision and other local authority provision) for children in residential care (residential care homes: R1; children in secure units: K1; children in homes and hostels: K2; residential schools: S1) (444,329).
-4 This gives a cost of £659 per day or £4,616 per week, and £4,736 when inflated using the PSS pay and prices inflator.
-Capital charges for buildings and land have been excluded to give a cost per resident week of £4,557.
+C. Total local authority expenditure (minus capital) £4,792 per resident week Mean costs for children looked-after in own-provision children's homes are based on the underlying data of the DfE Section 251 outturn data for 2018/19.
+The cost for a child for a week in an own-provision residential care home was £4,971.
+This was calculated by dividing total current expenditure for local authority (LA) provision children's care homes (£282,652,985) by the number of LA provision care days (own-provision and other local authority provision) for children in residential care (residential care homes: R1; children in secure units: K1; children in homes and hostels: K2; residential schools: S1) (410,327).
+This gives a cost of £689 per day or £4,822 per week, and £4,971 when inflated using the PSS pay and prices inflator.
+Capital charges for buildings and land have been excluded to give a cost per resident week of £4,792.
 Local authorities reporting costs of less than £400 per week (5 local authorities) or more than £14,000 per week (25 local authorities) have been excluded.
 D. Overheads No current information available.
 See previous editions of this volume for sources of information.
-E. Other costs £14.30 per resident week for school support Using Section 251 data, 3 and dividing total expenditure for 'education of looked-after children' (£44,572,670) by total children looked-after aged 5 and over (61,330), 5 a cost per child per year for education was calculated (£727).
-When uprated, this gives a cost of £14.30 per resident week.
+E. Other costs £14.58 per resident week for school support Using Section 251 data, and dividing total expenditure for 'education of looked-after children' (£46,750,611) by total children looked-after aged 5 and over (63,580), a cost per child per year for education was calculated (£735).
+When uprated, this gives a cost of £14.58 per resident week.
 This cost excludes school spending and relates to additional LA services to promote the education of looked-after children, for example virtual heads.
-Use of facility by client 52.18 weeks Occupancy 86 per cent Occupancy rates in local authority run homes was 86 per cent in 2014.6 London multiplier 1.02 x C Relative London costs are drawn from the same source as the base data for each cost element.
-3 Unit costs available 2018/20)19
+Use of facility by client 52.18 weeks Occupancy 86 per cent Occupancy rates in local authority run homes was 86 per cent in 2014.6 London multiplier Unit costs available 2019/20 1.02 x C Relative London costs are drawn from the same source as the base data for each cost element.

-£4,736 establishment costs per resident week (includes A to C); £677 establishment costs per resident day (includes A to C); £4,750 per resident week (includes A to E); £679 per resident day (includes A to E).
+£4,971 establishment costs per resident week (includes A to C); £710 establishment costs per resident day (includes A to C); £4,986 per resident week (includes A to E); £712 per resident day (includes A to E).